 - Document incidents completely, accurately, and in a timely manner.

-- Assist in ensuring the program and campus facilities are maintained in accordance with licensing and other relevant inspection entities (i.e., fire, health, safety, etc.) by reporting deficiencies in a timely manner to the RSS and accurately complete required documentation (i.e., vehicle logs, refrigerator/freezer logs, fire drills, etc.)
+- Assist in ensuring the program and campus facilities are maintained in accordance with licensing and other relevant inspection entities (i.e., fire, health, safety, etc.) by reporting deficiencies in a timely manner to the Team Leader and accurately complete required documentation (i.e., vehicle logs, refrigerator/freezer logs, fire drills, etc.)

 - Maintain professional and ethical standards as prescribed by RMYA.